 Superbad (2007) is one of those bawdy teen comedies that the kids seem to like nowadays.
-(Excuse me for a second, I’m off to fetch my old man slippers…) I liked Michael Cera in this.
+(Excuse me for a second while I fetch my old man slippers.)
+I liked Michael Cera in this.
 The movie itself?
 Not so much.
 Essentially, two geeks (Cera and Jonah Hill) are entrusted by hot girls to acquire booze for a house party.
 If they succeed, they get laid…or so they think.
 Naturally, things don’t go exactly as planned.
 Hilarity ensues.

 Or, maybe not.
-Outside of Cera’s affable, wishy-washy charm and a brilliantly chosen seventies funk soundtrack, Superbad did very little to push my buttons.
+Outside of Cera’s affable, wishy-washy charm and a brilliantly chosen 1970s funk soundtrack, Superbad did very little to push my buttons.
 The Jonah Hill character was excruciatingly unlikeable, and I found the supposedly charming, dumbass “boys will be boys” behavior just…depressing.
-To me, it’s like all the worst aspects of high school, exagerrated.
-It’s not without the occasional laugh-out-loud moment — usually Cera’s improv-sounding deliveries, and also some good bits from the duo’s ubergeek friend Fogell and his cop buddies (especially Bill Hader).
+To me, it’s like all the worst aspects of high school exaggerated.
+It’s not without the occasional laugh-out-loud moment — usually Cera’s improv-sounding deliveries, and also some good bits from the duo’s ubergeek friend McLovin (Christopher Mintz-Plasse) and his cop buddies (especially Bill Hader).
 But ultimately, at its best this one didn’t get much better than mildly amusing for me, and the rest of the time it just struck me as unpleasant.